DavidWiesner/cordova-plugin-splashscreen/README.md

 `SplashShowOnlyFirstTime` preference is  optional and defaults to `true`.
 When set to `true` the splash screen will only appear on application launch.
 However, if you plan to use `navigator.app.exitApp()` to close the application and force the splash screen appear on the application's next launch, you should set this property to `false` (this also applies to closing the application with the Back button).

 `SplashScreenSpinnerColor` preference is also optional and is ignored when not set.
 Setting it to a valid color name or HEX color code will change the color of the spinner on Android 5.0+ devices.

+`SplashScreenBackgroundColor` preference is optional and is ignored when not set.
+This will be useful when `SplashMaintainAspectRatio` is set to `true`.

 #### Browser Quirks